jalitriver/gitlab-cmds/README.md

 ## Managing Lists of Users

-The `glcmds users list` command can be used to lookup user IDs from usernames or e-mail addresss and output resulting list of users to users.xml file.
+The `glcmds users list` command can be used to lookup user IDs from names, usernames, or e-mail addresses and output resulting list of users to users.xml file.
 The users.xml file can then be used as the input of other commands that accept a list of users.

 If users.xml does not exist, one can be created as follows: